Mathematical Problems in Industry Workshop

 Location

-All activities of the Workshop will take place at the New Jersey Institute of Technology from June 12-16.
-Lodging for industry representatives and visiting faculty will be in local hotels, while lodging for visiting graduate students will be provided in university housing (see below for more information).
+All activities of the Workshop will take place at the University of Vermont from June 25-29.
+Lodging for industry representatives and visiting faculty will be in local hotels, while lodging for visiting graduate students will be provided in university housing.
 A light breakfast and lunch will be provided on campus each day for all Workshop participants.
-During the Workshop, participants will have access to campus computing, Wi-Fi, and select facilities.

 Registration